bernier-db/grav-json-site/README.md

 The **Json Site** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Force rendering of jpages as json

 _This plugin is  mainly a simplified version of  [https://github.com/btopro/page-as-data](https://github.com/btopro/page-as-data)_.
-Please have a look at it fif you need more than json types.
+Please have a look at it if you need more than json type.

 ## Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `json-site`.
-You can find these files on [GitHub](https://github.com/bernierdb/grav-json-site) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/bernierdb/grav-json-site).

 You should now have all the plugin files under